New Jersey Cost of Living: New Jersey Living Expenses Guide

 Cost of Entertainment in New Jersey

 Living in a new community cannot be a simple evaluation of costs.
 While rent, utilities, and other costs determine the quality of life, enjoying a state requires that favorite pastimes are affordable.
-The great news is that New Jersey has a wide variety of free and paid activities and entertainment.
+The great news is that New Jersey has a wide variety of entertainment, including great outdoor activities that also happen to be free.

 Gamble and take in a show in world-famous Atlantic City at the Hard Rock Hotel and Casino.
-Rooms start at $89 a night and include entertainment in one of the many hotel bars and access to the spa and salon.
-Tickets for nationally known comedians or singers may cost around $49.
+Rooms start at $79 a night and include entertainment in one of the many hotel bars and access to the spa and salon.
+Tickets for nationally known comedians or singers may cost $50 or more.

 Average Salary Expectations in New Jersey

 Another consideration regarding salary is taxes.
-New Jersey has a progressive tax rate, and the top incomes are taxed at about 8.97%.
-Progressive tax rates mean higher incomes are taxed at a higher rate, so workers with lower wages can expect to pay a lower percent.
+New Jersey has a progressive tax rate, and the top incomes are taxed at about 10%.
+Progressive tax rates mean higher incomes are taxed at a higher rate, so lower-wage workers can expect to pay a lower percentage.

-New Jersey's property tax rate is 2.4%, which is higher than the national rate of 1.19%.
-This rate is not progressive, meaning everyone pays the same rate regardless of their salary.
+New Jersey's property tax rate is 2.4%, higher than the national rate of 1.07%.
+This rate is not progressive, meaning everyone pays the same rate regardless of salary.
+There are some cities in New Jersey with lower property taxes as well.

 New Jersey's economy has several key industries acting as pillars.
-Around 11.8% of the private sector workers in the state are employed in the transportation and logistics industry.
-Another 11.2% provide leisure and hospitality services while being paid more than $10 billion in wages.
-Around 7% of staff in the state work in manufacturing-related positions, contributing more than $50 billion to the local economy.
-The financial services industry contributes another 6.3% of private workers statewide.
-Other popular industries in the area include construction and energy, technology, and health care.
+Around 5% of the private sector workers in the state are employed in the transportation and warehousing industry.
+Around 8.4% of staff in the state work in manufacturing-related positions, contributing billions to the local economy.
+The financial services industry contributes another 6.6% of private workers statewide.
+Other popular industries include construction and energy, technology, and health care.

 Come Home to New Jersey